jmtayloruk/jmtayloruk.github.io/research.md

 What if we could acquire an entire 3D volume of a microscope sample from just a single 2D camera image?
 We have [shown how this can be achieved for point-like particles](https://doi.org/10.1103/PhysRevLett.124.198104), and our ongoing research into new mathematical frameworks for 3D image recovery is showing great promise for reconstructing extended objects including filament structures, blood vessel networks, and cellular organelles.
 Our ability to image a volume in a snapshot sidesteps limitations on volume acquisition rates in fluorescence microscope, opening up new possibilities for 3D imaging of fast dynamic processes.

+### Fast, widefield fluorescence lifetime imaging

+Fluorescence lifetime imaging (FLIM) is traditionally achieved using point-scanning microscopy techniques.
+Exciting new [lifetime imaging camera devices](https://www.horiba.com/int/scientific/products/detail/action/show/Product/flimera-1989/)  have huge potential for fast widefield imaging, but scanned fluorescence imaging techniques (particularly two-photon microscopy) are poorly matched to the characteristics of a widefield FLIM camera.
+We are developing [new optical approaches](https://youtu.be/IiCKgJnZ_F4?t=2161) (more results in the pipeline - coming soon!) to enable fast, efficient two-photon FLIM.
+Further work is ongoing to tackle the challenges of imaging deeper into dynamic living tissue.

 ### Smart microscopy